Dhokha: Round D Corner: Plot

 After some time, Saanchi tries to initiate sex with Gul, but he gets second thoughts, while being intimate with her.
 Saanchi then proceeds to tell Gul that all men are the same: Yaatharth, Gul, and 'him'.
 Gul has a change of heart again, and disposes of her pills, stating that he plans to run away with her.
 Meanwhile, Malik and Yaatharth decide on Yaatharth getting the ransom money of INR 50 lakhs, so that they can arrest Gul and defuse the situation quickly.
 When Yaatharth goes up to his apartment, with the ransom money, multiple shots are heard.
 Malik and the police rush to the apartment, only to find Saanchi dead, in the arms of Yaatharth, with the shots fired at her.
 Gul proclaims to the police that Yaatharth shot and killed her, instead of him.

 At the court, Yaatharth states that once he entered the apartment, Saanchi immediately asked for Yaatharth's help.
 Gul fired multiple shots at her, killing her, when she betrayed him, again.
 As per Gul's testimony, when Yaatharth entered the apartment, both Saanchi and him verbally abused each other.
 Yaatharth then tried to take the gun from Gul, but they both got into a tussle.
 However, Yaatharth managed to fire multiple shots at Saanchi, even when the gun was in Gul's hands.
 Malik states to the court that when Gul was in his custody, he came to know that he was actually delusional and hands in the medical and psychological reports, as evidence, proving the same.
 The court maintains the earlier death sentence of Gul's, with Saanchi being added to his list of victims.
 However, since he has been diagnosed with a mental illness, the death sentence can only be carried out once he has been cured of it.

 It is later revealed that Yaatharth did give the wrong medication to Saanchi, with the help of Vidya, with whom he was having an affair.
 The third person Saanchi referred to Gul, was actually Malik, with whom she was planning to flee, to the United Kingdom, from Yaatharth.
 But, when Malik insisted on staying in India, as he has a family, Saanchi blackmailed Malik, of falsely raping her.
 It was Malik who along with Gul planned his escape during a jail transfer in order to kill Sanchi in her apartment.
 In return, Malik promised to save him from a death sentence.
 Gul, having killed nobody, later loses his sanity and is sent to a mental institution for treatment, where he imagines Saanchi.
-This means, Yatharth deceived Sanchi and Gul was deceived by both Sanchi and Malik.
+This means that Yatharth deceived Sanchi and Gul was deceived by both Sanchi and Malik.
 Thus, each character gives ‘Dhokha’ to each other.